 If you are considering putting a fence over concrete on your property, you need to know that you have options available.
 However, due to safety and security of your fence, some options are better than others.

-Aluminum and vinyl fences work well in concrete, but wooden fences are not recommended for this task.
+work well in concrete, but wooden fences are not recommended for this task.
 Because wood swells and shrinks with heat and humidity, while concrete does not, wooden fences will tear themselves loose over time as they sit in concrete.

 Additionally, while core drilling and deck mounts are both valid options for installing your fence, core drilling is the better option.
 Core drilling will keep your fence investment safe and secure for years to come.